Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: EXPERIMENT

 \end{itemize}

+\header{Reasoning-Accuracy Relationship Analysis} We further investigate the relationship between reasoning quality and prediction accuracy from two complementary perspectives.
+As shown in Table~\ref{tab:reason_quality}, correct predictions (with error $<$ 0.01) consistently exhibit higher reasoning quality.
+Furthermore, as illustrated in Figure~\ref{fig:reasoning_quality}, test samples associated with higher reasoning quality consistently yield lower MAE and RMSE values.
+Taken together, these two perspectives demonstrate that high-quality reasoning facilitates accurate preference prediction, underscoring the importance of improving reasoning quality for reliable rating estimation.

+We also examine challenging cases in which high-quality reasoning still leads to prediction errors.
+In these cases, the reasoning correctly captures the user's preference direction but fails to accurately capture the rating magnitude, \eg predicting 5 stars when the ground-truth rating is 4.
+This suggests that while reasoning can recover preference-related signals, converting such signals into exact ratings requires additional calibration to each user's subjective rating scale.

 \header{One-step v.s.
 Multi-step} To verify the effectiveness of the multi-step reasoning strategy in Reason4Rec, we compare it with two alternative strategies: (1) One-step reasoning, which generates both an entangled reasoning process and the ratings in a single step, and (2) Chain-of-Thought (CoT) reasoning, which generates the outputs of our three reasoning steps in one single prompt.
-We prepare the datasets separately based on the two above strategies and train the LLMs accordingly.
-In \figref{fig:one_step}, we summarize the results and make the following observations: 1) Both one-step reasoning and CoT reasoning strategies lead to a notable increase in prediction errors on both Music and Book datasets, as reflected by the higher MAE and RMSE values.
-2) In contrast, the performance of the CoT reasoning strategy is inferior to that of the simpler one-step reasoning strategy.
-This may be due to the complexity of multiple tasks involved in the CoT reasoning strategy, which poses significant challenges for LLMs to effectively process simultaneously.
+We prepare the datasets separately for the two strategies and train the LLMs accordingly.
+In \figref{fig:one_step}, we summarize the results and make the following observations: 1) Both one-step reasoning and CoT reasoning strategies lead to a notable increase in prediction errors on both Music and Book datasets, as reflected by the higher MAE and RMSE values; 2) The performance of the CoT reasoning strategy is inferior to that of the simpler one-step reasoning strategy.
+These results indicate the complexity of multiple tasks in the CoT reasoning strategy is hard to learn in one step and underscore the importance of our multi-step strategy.

+To further investigate why one-step CoT underperforms and validate the necessity of our multi-step reasoning design, we compare the reasoning quality (GPTScore) of both methods on training and test sets respectively.
+As shown in Table~\ref{tab:reasoning_quality_drop}, both methods achieve comparable reasoning quality on the training set.
+However, when generalizing to the test set, One-Step CoT suffers a 2$\times$ larger quality drop compared to Reason4Rec.
+We attribute this to the difficulty of learning complex multi-task reasoning in a single step, which causes the LLM to overfit to the training data rather than truly learning the underlying reasoning skills, thus leading to poor generalization.
+This validates the necessity of our multi-step design in reducing the learning complexity at each stage and improve reasoning generalization of reasoning quality.